andregregory45/active-directory/README.md

 <h2>Operating Systems Used</h2>

 - Windows Server 2025
-- Windows 11 Pro (25H2)
+- Windows 11 Pro, version 25H2

 <h2>Setting Up Infrastructure for Active Directory</h2>

 Two virtual machines (VMs) will be created in the same virtual network.
 One VM will be a Domain Controller (DC-1), and the other VM will be a client machine (Client-1).
-The client will be joined to DC-1's domain, and Client-1's DNS settings will be configured to use DC-1 as the DNS server.
+Client-1 will be joined to DC-1's domain, and Client-1's DNS settings will be configured to use DC-1 as the DNS server.

-<b>Important: DC-1's private IP address should be set to static, because Client-1 needs to be able to find DC-1 on the network using its domain.</b>
+<b>Important: To ensure consistent connectivity and name resolution, DC-1 is configured with a static private IP address, and Client-1 is pointed to DC-1 as its primary DNS server.
+If DC-1's IP address changes (DHCP lease renewal), the client will lose its ability to authenticate and resolve domain resources.</b>

-<h2>Deployment and Configuration Steps</h2>
+<h2>Deployment and Configuration</h2>

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>